Submission Website: https://www.easychair.org/conferences/?conf=wsdm2016Deadlines:

 Authors are explicitly discouraged from submitting papers that do not clearly present their contribution with respect to previous works, that contain only incremental results, and that do not provide significant advances over existing approaches.

 Submissions must represent new and original work.
 Concurrent submissions are not allowed.
-Papers that have been published in or accepted to any peer-reviewed conference or journal, are currently under review, or will be submitted to other meetings or publications while under WSDM 2015 review should not be submitted to WSDM 2015.
+Papers that have been published in or accepted to any peer-reviewed journal or conference/workshop with published proceedings, are currently under review, or will be submitted to other meetings or publications while under review for WSDM 2016 may not be submitted to WSDM 2016.
 Submissions that have been previously presented in venues with no formal proceedings or as posters are allowed, but must be so indicated on the first page of the submission.
+Additionally, the ACM has a strict policy against plagiarism and self-plagiarism.
+All prior work must be appropriately cited.

 It is the authors' responsibility to ensure that their submissions adhere strictly to the required format as described in this call for papers.
 Submissions that do not conform to these guidelines may be rejected without review.

-Papers must be submitted in PDF format to the Easychair Web site (https://www.easychair.org/conferences/?conf=wsdm2015).
-Email submissions are not allowed.
+Papers must be submitted in PDF format to the EasyChair website at https://www.easychair.org/conferences/?conf=wsdm2016.
 PDF files must have all non-standard fonts embedded.
 After upload, please check the copy stored on the site.
 Submissions that do not view or print properly may be rejected without a chance to rectify the problem.
-Please contact wsdm2015 [at] easychair.org for any questions on the submission or review process.
+Please contact email@example.com for any questions on the submission or review process.

 The algorithms, resources and methods used within a paper should be described as rigorously as possible.
-If the authors feel that this cannot be done sufficiently due to the paper length limit, they are encouraged to provide supplementary material for the camera-ready version, including detailed descriptions, tests datasets and/or code elsewhere (e.g., code repositories, institutional websites, or the authors’ website).
-Supplementary material will not be peer-reviewed, but we will work with the publisher to archive it along with the peer-reviewed article.
+If the authors feel that this cannot be done sufficiently due to the paper length limit, they are encouraged to provide links to supplementary material, including detailed descriptions, tests datasets and/or code elsewhere (e.g., code repositories, institutional websites, or the authors' website).

 Wherever appropriate, the authors are encouraged to use publicly available test collections and state-of-the-art baselines.
 Regardless of the types of resources used (public test collections, proprietary data, etc.), please consider sharing your intermediate/final experimental results and code with the research community, or providing alternative means of accessing your data or code if sharing is not possible.
 Facilitating access to these resources is an effective way to enhance the reproducibility of your methods and results, and hence the impact of your research.

 All accepted papers will be published in the ACM Digital Library.
-For every paper there must be a registered author to present it.
+For every paper there must be a registered author to present it in person at WSDM 2016.
 At the conference, all the papers will be allocated a slot at the interactive poster session to encourage discussion.
 Additionally, selected papers will be presented during the plenary oral sessions as either long or short talks.